open-telemetry/opentelemetry-js/examples/tracer-web/README.md

 # Overview

 This example shows how to use [@opentelemetry/tracing](https://github.com/open-telemetry/opentelemetry-js/tree/master/packages/opentelemetry-tracing) to instrument your JavaScript code running in the browser.
-The supplied example uses the `ConsoleSpanExporter()` to export spans into the console output.
+This example uses the `ConsoleSpanExporter()` to export spans to the console output.

 ## Installation